You show up to your boat after a storm… and the cover is sagging with water.

 I’ve seen boats that are 6 months old look very weathered within 3 to 4 months of being outside uncovered.
 Typically you’ll see the fiberglass start to haze up and oxidize which requires full wet sanding and polishing to bring back the beautiful shine.
 In addition to the fiberglass damage you’ll start to notice your vinyl drying out and notice the early signs of vinyl discoloration.

-Great question!
-I’m glad to hear that you’re using a custom cover for your boat to protect it from the elements.
+That’s because the issue isn’t just fit—it’s support and water flow.
 There are multiple ways to keep rain out of your boat cover.
 It’s a very common problem, and it can be frustrating for many boat owners.
 The first way to keep rainwater from pooling up in your cover is to use a boat cover support pole system that allows the center portion of the cover to be elevated, keeping rain off of the cover.
 The support poles come in various shapes and sizes as they are a universal solution that can be adapted to many covers.
 You’ll have to be sure to install the support poles every time the boat is covered, whether you’re going to be using the boat once a week or every day of the week.

 How do you install these boat cover support poles?